-Thermal boundary wall is any wall that separates conditioned space from
+Thermal boundary wall is any wall that separates conditioned space from unconditioned space or ambient conditions.

 Above-grade thermal boundary wall is any thermal boundary wall component not in contact with soil.

 Below-grade boundary wall is any thermal boundary wall in soil contact.